-The uncertainty analysis quantifies the level of uncertainty associated with the aggregate emissions resulting from the top 21 end-uses (out of 60), comprising over 95 percent of the total emissions, and 6 other end-uses.
-These 27 end-uses comprise 97 percent of the total emissions, equivalent to 153.3 MMT CO_2 Eq.
+The Vintaging Model estimates emissions from 66 end-uses.
+The uncertainty analysis quantifies the level of uncertainty associated with the aggregate emissions resulting from the top 21 end-uses, comprising over 95 percent of the total emissions, and 6 other end-uses.
+These 27 end-uses comprise 97 percent of the total emissions, equivalent to 156.4 MMT $CO_2$ Eq.